5GHz, Cavity, (TE5RI01) + quantum amplifiers

 - File 6282019635.JPG 6282019635.JPG added

 I'm starting to tune Yale quantum amplifier.
 Finished flux scan with new program.
 Found optimal biasing at +230 uA.
 Quantum amplifier resonates at 4.984 GHz with this biasing.

-#9 Updated by Daniil Frolov 9 months ago
+#9 Updated by Daniil Frolov about 1 year ago

 I started to activate switches and temperature went up to 36 mK, then the gain from the quantum amplifier disappeared.
 I re-scanned it and found that the magnetic field vs. amplifier resonant frequency spectrogram also shifted.
 I foud the new parameters of the amplifier:

 with these parameters Yale quantum amplifier gives 35 dB gain at 4.9 GHz and -70 dBm input power (to the port 8 of the fridge).